 Lawn Parties for Corporate and Social Groups

 The club produces popular three-hour lawn parties at the Stern Grove lawns for up to 50+ people, tailored to the client's requirements.
 These events can be scheduled for any time of year, but most are in the May-through-October "dry season."
 The game played is Golf Croquet doubles - fast-paced, interactive, and learnable in minutes.
 The club provides a complete program - all the equipment setups, instruction and demonstration games, and court referees at the ready to answer questions and offer advice.
-The per person prices range from $20.00 to $30.00 (corporate event) per person, with a minimum charge of $200.
-Weekends (Saturday-Sunday), the cost is $15 per person, with a $150.00 minimum.
+The per person prices range from $20.00 to $30.00 (corporate event) per person, with a minimum fee of $200.00 to $300.00, respectively.

 The most popular format features a multi-tiered elimination tournament, allowing winners to advance to more difficult games, while losers have a chance to play against peer-level opponents.
 Because so few people are familiar with the professional equipment and settings, everyone starts out at the same level as novices - which makes for an ideal mixer.
 And because croquet doubles calls for sophisticated partner communication and cooperation in plotting winning tactics and strategy, these events can be model team- building exercises.
 Croquet has been called "the ultimate social calisthenic."
 But the pace is easy, the tone is social, and the accent is on "serious fun."
 Flat shoes are required.

-The enclosed lawns, flanked by pine and eualyptus, are a perfect setting for outdoor catering - typically a luncheon buffet or afternoon tea - with abundant courtside seating on the grassy berms (Clients provide their own catering.)
+The enclosed lawn, flanked by pine and eualyptus, is a perfect setting for outdoor catering - typically a luncheon buffet or afternoon tea - with abundant courtside seating on the grassy berms (Clients provide their own catering.)

 The club can also design a croquet program for an offsite venue of your own choosing.